mykolatyniv/NJIT-1st-MiniProject/README.md

 - 10/4/2019 Michelle comitted and added definition for term commit.
 - 10/4/2019 Michelle comitted and added definition for term branch.
 - 10/4/2019 Michelle comitted and added definition for term fork.
+- 10/3/2019 Michelle comitted and added explanation for gitFlow Workflow.
 - 10/3/2019 Michelle uploaded images clone_image.png, gitflow.png, git_repos_image_source.png to image folder.
 - 10/3/2019 Michelle comitted and added definitions for gitflow and Git commands and terminology.
 - 9/26/2019 Mykola Lupak created new repository